 You think a person who works in Architecture would understand the difference between a conceptual estimate and a full construction estimate.”

 Before I respond, you should know that the comment is really by someone who left the initials BS.
-I didn’t change it for the effect of what same may think the BS might mean after reading my follow up to the previous article and to the reaction from the reader.
 Personally, I found the response to be a bit humorous, since I did get it.

 In light of this response, I will elaborate little more on the subject.
-There are only two levels of estimates that I’m aware of, the cost per square foot method (CPSFM) and take-offs.
+There are only two levels of estimates that I’m aware of.
+There is the home plans cost per square foot method (CPSFM) and take-offs.
 Most people know about the CPSFM through presenting a basic brochure floor plan layout and elevation to a potential builder.
-The previous article on this subject was based on the fact that a homeowner has already decided on a home plan and is ready to build a house.
+The previous article was based on the fact that a homeowner has already decided on a home plan.
+Furthermore, the home owner is ready to build that house.
 So at that stage, take-offs are the best way to fine tune the cost of building the home.
-The goal was to educate the average homeowners on a basic level to give some understanding as to why the cost per square foot method don’t always produce the same cost on similar size homes.
+The goal was to educate the average homeowners on a basic level as to why the cost per square foot method don’t always produce the same cost on similar size homes.

-When a home builder quotes a price or cost per square foot to build a house plan, the owner usually have different concepts of material, finishes, and other variables.
-Without first discussing these issues with the builder to get on the same page, the homeowner sometimes purchase home plans based on that initial conversation.
-The homeowner then follow up with the builder to go into more detail as to what they are expecting in the finished product.
+When a home builder quotes a home plans cost per square foot to build, the owner may be thinking of high end finishes, details, and other variables.
+Without first discussing these issues with the builder, the homeowner sometimes purchase home plans based on that initial conversation.
+Then, the homeowner follows up with the builder to go into more detail.
 This is usually where the initial reliance on the cost per square foot method by the homeowner is troublesome.
-In more cases then not, the initial estimate is at the homeowners budget or slightly over if not more.
-If the initial estimate falls well under the homeowners budget, then the cost per square foot method has served it purpose quite well for the builder and the homeowner.